Jobs for April: Flowers

 Check that self-seeded forget-me-nots aren’t smothering other border plants.
 Pull out plants if necessary.

-Hoe borders to prevent annual and perennial weeds from spreading and seeding themselves.
+Hoe borders to prevent annual and perennial weeds from going to seed and spreading.

 Herbaceous perennials infested with couch grass and other perennial weeds should be lifted so the roots of the weeds can be removed.